Professional

 12.5.
 Entire Agreement; Order of Precedence

-This services agreement is the entire agreement between Customer and Systems X regarding the services.
-It supersedes and merges all prior and contemporaneous, written or oral, agreements, understandings, proposals, marketing materials, and representations concerning its subject matter and the services.
+This Services Agreement is the entire agreement between Customer and Systems X regarding the Services.
+It supersedes and merges all prior and contemporaneous, written or oral, agreements, understandings, proposals, marketing materials, and representations concerning its subject matter and the Services.
 There are no representations, understandings, or agreements that are not fully expressed.
-Except as otherwise provided herein, no modification, amendment, or waiver of any provision of this services agreement will be effective unless outlined in writing and signed by the party against whom the modification, amendment, or waiver is asserted.
-The parties agree that any term or condition stated in Customer’s purchase order or any Customer’s other order documentation (excluding work order) is void.
-Headings contained in this services agreement are inserted for convenience of reference only and shall not in any way define or affect the meaning or interpretation of any provision of this services agreement.
-Terms for which meanings are described in this services agreement shall apply equally to the singular and plural forms of the terms defined.
+Except as otherwise provided herein, no modification, amendment, or waiver of any provision of this Services Agreement will be effective unless in writing and signed by the Party against whom the modification, amendment, or waiver is asserted.
+The Parties agree that any term or condition stated in Customer’s purchase order or any other Customer order documentation (excluding a Work Order) is void.
+Headings contained in this Services Agreement are inserted for convenience of reference only and shall not in any way define or affect the meaning or interpretation of any provision of this Services Agreement.
+Terms for which meanings are described in this Services Agreement shall apply equally to the singular and plural forms of the terms defined.
 Unless otherwise indicated, the word “including” shall mean “including, without limitation” or words of similar effect.
-In the event of any conflict or inconsistency among the following documents, the order of precedence shall be: (a) these services terms; and (b) the applicable work order (unless and to the extent expressly stated therein that a specified term therein shall take priority over an analogous or conflicting term in these services terms).
+In the event of any conflict or inconsistency among the following documents, the order of precedence shall be: (a) these Services Terms; and (b) the applicable Work Order (unless and to the extent expressly stated therein that a specified term therein shall take priority over an analogous or conflicting term in these Services Terms).

 12.6.
 Assignment